8-Minute Broiled Miso Salmon! (Tender & Flaky)

 Make the marinade.
 Place ¼ cup (60g) white miso paste, ¼ cup (50g) granulated sugar, ¼ cup (60ml) mirin, 2 Tbsp (35ml) soy sauce, 1 Tbsp (15ml) sesame oil, and 2 tsp ginger paste in a mixing bowl, then whisk well.

 Marinate the salmon.
 Place salmon fillets in a large tupperware or in a large Ziplock bag.
 Reserve 2 Tbsp marinade, then pour the rest on top of the fish.
-Seal, then marinate for 30 minutes.
+Seal, then marinate for 30 minutes (or up to 2 hours).

 Finish, then serve.
 Brush the fillets with the remaining marinade, then serve immediately with thinly sliced scallions, sesame seeds, and fresh cilantro.